PARTH-4399/NP-Square-Chat-Box/README.md

 8. To send a message, type in your message in the message area, and then to send the message, click on “ Send ”.
 9. To quit chatting, click on “ File ”, and then click on “ Quit ”.

+Java JDK and JRE(latest version would be better) are required in order to run our chat client.
+If you do not have Java JDK or JRE pre-installed in your device, then you could download from link provided below: